 Product specifications

-The extrusion welding machine combines two elements: a hot air blower that preheats the two sheets to be joined, and an extruder screw that melts a polyethylene bead and deposits it between them.
-The result is a visible, robust, and visually verifiable weld, ideal for details, patches, connections to rigid structures, and all areas where the hot wedge cannot operate.
+The extrusion welding machine combines two elements: a hot air blower that preheats the two sheets to be joined, and an extruder screw that melts a bead of polyethylene and deposits it between them.
+The result is a visible, robust weld that can be verified visually, ideal for details, patches, connections to rigid structures and all areas where the hot wedge cannot operate.

 SKU 123765